Alaotra grebe

-The Alaotra grebe (Tachybaptus rufolavatus), also known as Delacour's little grebe or rusty grebe, is an extinct grebe that was endemic to Lake Alaotra and its surrounding lakes in Madagascar.
+The Alaotra grebe (Tachybaptus rufolavatus), also known as Delacour's little grebe or rusty grebe, is a recently extinct grebe that was endemic to Lake Alaotra and its surrounding lakes in Madagascar.
+Experts say that the grebe became extinct after carnivorous fish were introduced into its native habitat.
+The last sighting of the Alaotra grebe was in 1983 or 1985 and it was officially declared extinct in 2010.

 Description

 The grebe was about 25 cm long.
 Its ability to fly long distances was restricted because of its small wings.
 It exhibited no marked sexual dimorphism, although males were slightly larger than females.

-Ecology and behavior
+Diet

 The Alaotra grebe fed mostly on fish, although insects were found in the stomachs of a few specimens.
 Its hefty bill was considered typical of a piscivorous grebe.

+Breeding

 The breeding behavior of the Alaotra grebe was largely undocumented.
 Because little and Alaotra grebes were able to successfully pair off, it is suspected that courtship and pair formation took place in December, while most breeding activity took place between January and March.
 However, based on some observations of older juveniles with their mothers in late May and early June 1929, it is suspected that some egg laying must have occurred in April to June.
 Otherwise, the behavior of this grebe is undescribed, although it is suspected to have behaved similarly to the closely related little grebe.